 Try to ease your kitty into it by taking slow steps such as putting some of its feces or urine into the box.
 This will help signal to your cat or gently entice it to do its business in the new self cleaning box from now on.

 Another tip to try is just to leave the new box (unplugged) for a while.
 Let your cat get used to it and not be afraid of it first.
-After your kitty seems comfortable enough to enter, you can just plug it in and let the box do its work.
+After your kitty seems comfortable enough to enter, you can just plug it in and let it do its work.
 Be sure to see how your kitty responds to that.